Gluten Free Zucchini Fritters

 generous grind of black pepper

-50 g of brown rice flour or chickpea flour can replace almond meal in this recipe.
+- 50 g of brown rice flour or chickpea flour can replace the almond meal

-2 tablespoons coconut flour can replace almond meal in this recipe
+- 2 tablespoons coconut flour can replace the almond meal

 Serve fritters with the following:

 - Avocado + baby spinach + Salsa Verde